Supporting at Home with Phonics and Early Reading

 to sign their reading diary!
 A simple initial and smiley face in the record

-• Make it a fun and enjoyable experience – Remember, we are trying to
+is fine if they are short of time!) - Make it a fun and enjoyable experience – Remember, we are trying to

 develop a life-long love of reading.